statcourses/statcourses.github.io/index.md

 # Overview
 <p align="justify">
 This webpage contains description and materials for a number of <strong>statistical courses</strong>.
-Each course is associated with an R package tailored &mdash; for teaching purposes &mdash; to combine together the practical sheets with solutions, course notes and training data sets.
+Each course is associated with an <strong><em>R package</em></strong> tailored &mdash; for teaching purposes &mdash; for combining together the practical sheets with solutions, course notes and training data sets.
 </p>

 To book a course, please see the